CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 Based on the findings from our formative study, our pipeline is designed to extract keywords from a provided reference image in four categories: subject matter, action \& pose, theme \& mood, and arrangement.
 To achieve this, we follow a multi-step process.

-To identify the subject matter, action \& pose, and theme \& mood within the image, we initially employ an image captioning model BLIP-2~\cite{li2023blip2} to generate textual descriptions of the image contents.
+To identify the subject matter, action \& pose, and theme \& mood within the image, we employ an image captioning model BLIP-2~\cite{li2023blip2} to generate textual descriptions of the image contents.
 For a comprehensive understanding of the entire image, we divide it into $3\times3$ segments and generate captions for each segment as well as the whole image.
 These captioning results are then processed by GPT-4~\cite{openai2023gpt4}, a Large Language Model (LLM), to extract lists of subject matter, action \& pose, and theme \& mood present in the image captions.
-Prompts used for this are in the Appendix \ref{appendix:extractkeywords}.
+Prompts used for this are in Appendix \ref{appendix:extractkeywords}.

-For the arrangement, we utilize the Segment Anything model~\cite{kirillov2023segment} to identify the top ten prominent segments within the image.
-We then used the approach from LLM-grounded Diffusion~\cite{lian2023llmgrounded} to score these segments.
+For the arrangement, we utilize the Segment Anything model~\cite{kirillov2023segment} to generate segments and then identify the top ten prominent segments within the image using the approach from LLM-grounded Diffusion~\cite{lian2023llmgrounded}.
 Bounding boxes around these segments provide information about the image's overall structure, such as where the items are placed and where large negative spaces are.

-Additionally, for generating the recommendations of the relevant keywords, we also used GPT-4, and the prompts used for this are shown in the Appendix \ref{appendix:recommendkeywords}.
+Additionally, for generating the recommendations of the relevant keywords, we use GPT-4, and the prompts used for this are shown in Appendix \ref{appendix:recommendkeywords}.